-Each borrower is then assigned a grade which, along with the loan term (1, 3 or 5 years), produces an interest rate.
+Each borrower is then assigned a grade which, along with the loan term (3 or 5 years), produces an interest rate.
 Because these rates can change daily, you should visit the official Prosper website to see current rates.
-But as of the date of this article, here are grades and interest rates through grade D:
+But as of the date of this article, here are grades and interest rates for each Prosper Rating:

 How Lending Club Sets Interest Rates

 To understand how Lending Club sets interest rates, the first step is looking at a borrower’s qualifications.
 Lending Club is pickier than Prosper, which is good for investors, but not always so good for borrowers.
-So here’s the list of borrower qualifications:
+Here’s the list of borrower qualifications:

 - Borrowers will need a debt-to-income ratio (excluding mortgage) below 35%.

 - In addition, your credit history must show that you are a responsible borrower: